Apple Pie Stuffed French Toast. Warm, gooey, and oh so delicious. Who says you can't have pie for breakfast?

 - 2 tbs unsalted butter

-Preheat your griddle or skillet to medium-high.
-Lay a wire racking on a baking pan and preheat the oven to 200 degrees F.
+- Preheat your griddle or skillet to medium-high.
+Lay a wire rack on a baking pan and preheat the oven to 200 degrees F.